vPeteWalker/midway/failure/failure.rst

 .. raw:: html

-  <strong><font color="red">Proceed with extreme caution, and only if the POC you are performing absolutely requires this.
-These instructions will guide you with how to properly identify a disk with certainty, but be aware that you are using commands that if not entered correctly could negatively impact your POC, and require involving support to rectify the issue.</font></strong>
+  <strong><font color="red">Proceed with caution.
+Recommend you only perform these steps if the POC absolutely requires this.
+These instructions will guide you with how to properly identify a disk with certainty, but be aware that you are using commands that if not entered correctly, could negatively impact your POC, and require involving support to rectify the issue.</font></strong>

 In this section, we will be simulating a Hard Disk Drive (HDD) failure by executing a command that will instantly simulate degredation event for a hard disk that would normally happens over time under real world conditions.
 This is preferable to performing a "drive pull" test, as that is a very unlikely scenario.
 What is more likely, is a HDD to develop bad sectors or similar issues gradually over time, and as protecting customer data is vital, any infrastructure must handle this gracefully, and without interruption or loss.